Robert Farndale

 Where the movements of ships were recorded in the shipping news and other media, the name of the ship was followed by the name of the Captain.

-Robert married Hannah Farndale (see gravestone).
+Robert married Hannah Farndale (see gravestone), perhaps in the 1790s.

 1827